wkrueger/redutser/README.md

 ## liftRedutserState( initialOuterState, key: string, innerRedutser ) : redutser

-"Moves up" the state of the `innerRedutser` so you can use it with `subdomain`.
+This is an utility which "moves up" the state of the `innerRedutser`.

 ```typescript
 const initialState = {